RuginaAlex/RoadRusher/README.md

 ---

 ## 🤝 Contributions

 Contributions are welcome!
-If you find a bug or have an idea for improvement, feel free to open an issue or submit a pull request.
+If you find a bug, have an idea for improvement, or want to use part of this code in your own project, please feel free to contact me or open an issue.

+If you use this code, a simple credit or mention would be greatly appreciated.
+Thank you for supporting open-source projects!

 ---